Merawi, Ethiopia: Transportation

 The town enjoys Minibuses almost every next half hour to Bahir Dar.
 For a safe travel from Addis Ababa to Merawi, one could take Ethiopian Airlines which operates thrice daily flights to Bahir Dar and take 30 minutes drive to Merawi.
 It is also common to take a relatively cheaper Intercity bus services to Addis Ababa run by private companies such as Selam Bus Line Share Company and Sky Bus Transport System which operate daily from Bahir Dar to Addis Ababa as the town lies on the main road connecting the two cities.
 Besides, the town has almost hourly bus travel services to nearby rural towns of Mecha Woreda such as Wetet Abay and Birakat.
 Although yet a poor quality, the road to Birakat extends to Adet.
 Cycling is the most common and convenient way of traveling within the town.
 Lately, Tricycle has also become a popular means of transportation.

+Merawi Massacre

+On January 29, 2024, soldiers belonging to Abiy Ahmed's Prosperity Army predominantly comprising Oromia special forces conducted house-in-house summary execution of more than 100 civilians in Merawi town, purportedly in revenge for a military loss to Fano.